dylangamachefl/dylangamachefl/README.md

     *   **Description:** An interactive web application that leverages a sophisticated multi-agent system, powered by the **Google Gemini API**, to automatically analyze a CSV dataset, derive strategic business insights, and generate a final, insightful data visualization.
 The system uses **Tree-of-Thought (ToT) reasoning** for chart selection and features **self-correcting agents** that can fix their own errors.
     *   **Live Demo:** [Live Demo](https://data-to-analysis-app.streamlit.app/)
     *   **Repo:** [GitHub - data-to-analysis-agent](https://github.com/dylangamachefl/data-to-analysis)

 ---

+## 📊 Data Science & Analytics for Business Impact

+This collection showcases end-to-end solutions to complex business problems, demonstrating skills in data cleaning, exploratory analysis, machine learning, and translating insights into actionable business strategy.

+*   **Project 1: Customer Analytics & Retention Strategy**
+    *   **Description:** Reduced customer churn for a UK e-commerce retailer by segmenting over 540,000 transactions with RFM analysis and K-Means clustering.
+An XGBoost model was built to predict churn, identifying an immediate revenue risk of £112,000 and projecting a campaign ROI of over 1,100%.
+    *   **Repo:** `[GitHub Repo](#)` *(<-- Add link to project repo here)*

+*   **Project 2: Retail Demand Forecasting & Inventory Optimization**
+    *   **Description:** Solved a critical supply chain challenge for Walmart by developing a LightGBM model to forecast weekly sales, achieving a highly reliable 8.19% WMAPE.
+The forecasts were then used to create a data-driven inventory policy to minimize costs while maintaining a 95% service level.
+    *   **Repo:** `[GitHub Repo](#)` *(<-- Add link to project repo here)*

+*   **Project 3: Credit Risk & Loan Default Prediction**
+    *   **Description:** Built an interpretable machine learning model to minimize financial losses from defaulted loans.
+The final Random Forest model was optimized for business cost, not just accuracy, and is projected to reduce loan defaults by 80%, delivering an estimated **$2.1M in annual savings**.
+    *   **Repo:** `[GitHub Repo](#)` *(<-- Add link to project repo here)*

+---